 The goals of Free Minds, Free People are to:

-- Build and sustain relationships among people from different communities with a commitment to justice-oriented education and community work
+- Build and sustain relationships and solidarity among diverse people who are committed to justice-oriented education and community work.

-- Create a planning process and conference space that promote the leadership of those most affected by education injustice, particularly youth, as well as parents, educators and community activists.
+- Create a planning process and conference space that promotes leadership for those most deeply affected by education injustice, particularly youth, as well as parents, educators and community activists.

 WHAT PEOPLE HAVE SAID ABOUT FREE MINDS, FREE PEOPLE